yeepun14/PMU_data_bridge/report.md

 ![Flowchart](https://github.com/user-attachments/assets/5e39f41c-4b2d-4553-8f73-a008e83cf377)

 ### Lab Synchronization (Synchronous Generator)
 Study the control of a synchronous generator connected to the power grid.
 It focuses on synchronization, real power control via mechanical torque, and reactive power control via field current.
 Key observations include power-angle characteristics and the V-Curve.
-The "Dark Lamp Method" is used for synchronization, with safety and proper meter usage emphasized.
+The **"Dark Lamp Method"** is used for synchronization (A synchronization method using three lamps.
+When all go dark at once, the generator's voltage matches the grid — indicating the right moment to connect) ,with safety and proper meter usage emphasized.

 ![Synchronized_summary](https://github.com/user-attachments/assets/4ca42d7c-28fe-4d93-92c9-b663df7cb976)